elliotclowes/learnt.me/Articles Read/2024-05/Article — 100 Tips For A Better Life - Conor Barnes.md

 [99.](https://psycnet.apa.org/record/2019-43492-001) There’s some evidence that introverts and extroverts both benefit from being pushed to be more extroverted.
 Consider this the next time you aren’t sure if you feel like going out.

-100\.
-Bad things happen dramatically (a pandemic).
-Good things happen gradually (malaria deaths dropping annually) and don’t feel like ‘news’.
-Endeavour to keep track of the good things to avoid an inaccurate and dismal view of the world.